julienbrandoit/master-thesis-automatic-degenerate-cbm/README.md

 ## 🎯 Objectives

 1. Create a pipeline to generate degenerate populations of CBMs that reproduce specific neuronal activities.
 2. Enable experimental neuroscientists to generate models without deep expertise in machine learning or numerical modeling.
 3. Provide a user-friendly open-source software interface to make CBM analysis accessible and practical in lab settings.

 ## Summary of Research Contributions

 **Research Question**

-The central research question addressed in this thesis is: "*How can we generate degenerate populations of conductance-based models (CBMs) with a target activity using only recordings of spike times?*" This question is motivated by the need to bridge the gap between experimental data, the reality of experimentalists' work, and computational modeling, facilitating the study of neuronal degeneracy.
+The central research question addressed in this work is:
+"*How can we generate degenerate populations of conductance-based models (CBMs) with a target activity using only recordings of spike times?*"
+This question is motivated by the need to bridge the gap between experimental data, the reality of experimentalists' work, and computational modeling, facilitating the study of neuronal degeneracy.

 **Main Contributions**